 The original kitchen was a narrow galley, with one window.
 In order to create the new kitchen we removed a wall between the old kitchen and an adjacent family room.
 We also opened up the connection between the kitchen and dining room with a large arched opening that lines up with the opening to the living room.
 In order to keep the family room function, we installed a comfortable sofa at one

 end of the room, and a television hides behind cabinet doors.
 We designed the island in a style reminiscent of a traditional spanish table, but made it higher for counter use, and added storage and seating.

 When we were first meeting with the client she walked us through the whole house, and when we complemented her on a beautiful glass-front cabinet in the bedroom she said she did love it, but had never found quite the right use for it.
-We suggested integrating it into the new kitchen, and it now lightens and adds interest to a long wall of storage.The project manager for Alhambra Kitchen was JHID designer Em Shephard.
+We suggested integrating it into the new kitchen, and it now lightens and adds interest to a long wall of storage.The senior designer for the Alhambra Kitchen project was Em Shephard.